galette/galettedoc/source/usermanual/adherents.rst

 It is also possible to add attachements, just click on the `Browse` button in that attachements section.
 If your browser is compatible, you can add several files at once (using `Shift` and `Ctrl` keys).
 All attachements are stored on disk, under a directory named with the mailing identifier (automatically defined from database).

+Each attachment has a maximum size of its own, which you can :ref:`change from the advanced configuration <upload_sizes>` page.

 `Preview` button let you preview your message before sending it.

 .. image:: ../_styles/static/images/usermanual/mailing_preview.png